BonniCapron/test/Readme.md

 You need to find the sum of all even integers in the range between these two numbers, inclusive.Each number within the range is checked:

 <p>
--[if the number is even, it is added to the current sum]

--[if odd, the program moves to the next number.]
+-if the number is even, it is added to the current sum -if odd, the program moves to the next number.
 </p>
 The result is the total sum of all even numbers in the given range.